 Participants will be asked for details of AEs during the treatment review contacts and during follow up appointments at 3 and 6 months.
-We will specifically ask participants whether they have experienced bradyarrhythmia (slow heart rate) or an irregular heartbeat.
+We will specifically ask participants whether they have experienced bradyarrhythmia (slow heart rate) or an irregular heartbeat and whether they have experienced any blackouts or episodes of fainting or any falls during and upto two hours after using the device.
 These will be recorded as an AE.